linux-kdevops/kdevops-history/README.md

 Be sure to use CONFIG_KDEVOPS_WORKFLOW_DEDICATE_BLKTESTS=y unless you know what you are doing.

+### Start running pynfs in 2 commands

+To test the kernel's nfs server with the pynfs testsuite, enable the pynfs workflow and then run:

+  * `make pynfs`
+  * `make pynfs-baseline`

 ### Runs some kernel selftests in a parallel manner

 The Linux kernel has a set of sets under tools/testing/selftests which we